C170: Endowed Chairs and Named Professorships

 - Policy 7500 “Endowments”

-Direct any questions about this policy to your chair and/or dean or the Office of Faculty Contracts.
+Direct any questions about this policy to your chair and/or dean, the Office for Academic Personnel, or the HSC Office of Academic Affairs.

 Holding an endowed chair or named professorship does not affect the faculty member’s existing UNM appointment, which may therefore be permanent or visiting, probationary or tenured, at an appropriate rank.
 It is envisioned that most of these honorific appointments will accrue to tenured full professors, although certain temporary or rotating positions are also possible.

-Unless the donor agreement specifies otherwise the initial appointment period for endowed chairs and named professorships will be for a specific term, not to exceed five years.
-Faculty members holding these positions are subject to the normal faculty review procedures as described in the Faculty Handbook .
+Unless the donor agreement specifies otherwise the initial appointment period for endowed chairs and named professorships will be for a specific term, not to exceed five (5) years.
+Faculty members holding these positions are subject to the normal faculty review procedures as described in the Faculty Handbook.
 If the cumulative reviews on multi-year accomplishments are satisfactory, the appointment may be continued for another agreed-upon term, which is eligible for further renewal.
-Otherwise the appointment may be transferred to a new occupant, with the previous occupant, assuming he or she is tenured, retaining his or her normal UNM appointment.
+Otherwise the appointment may be transferred to a new occupant, with the previous occupant, assuming they are tenured, retaining their normal UNM appointment.

-October 7, 2013 — Approved by the UNM Faculty Senate in an online ballot.
+- October 7, 2013 — Approved by the UNM Faculty Senate